yehonathank/virtual-lab/nanobody_design/discussions/rosetta/improved_python.md

     main(args.input_dir, args.output_csv)
 ```

-### Key Changes Made:
+### Key Changes:
-1. **Extracting `dG_cross` Value**: The `extract_scores_from_file` function now identifies the `dG_cross` column by reading the header line and then extracts the corresponding value from the subsequent score line.
+1. **Header Parsing**: The script now identifies the index of the `dG_cross` column by parsing the header line that contains the column names.
-2. **Error Handling**: The script continues to handle errors robustly, logging any issues encountered during file processing.
+2. **Score Extraction**: It extracts the `dG_cross` value from the corresponding column in the score line.

-This revised script should now correctly extract the `dG_cross` values from the Rosetta score files and output them into a CSV file, sorted by score.
-Let me know if there are any other specific improvements or features you would like to incorporate!
+This updated script should efficiently extract the `dG_cross` values from the specified score files and output them into a CSV file, maintaining the original functionality while focusing on the new requirement.